LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 - Server-Side Encryption with Customer-Provided Keys (SSE-C)
             - you manage the encryption keys and Amazon S3 manages the encryption, as it writes to disks, and decryption, when you access your objects.
             - Amazon S3 does not store the encryption key you provide.
+            - Amazon S3 rejects any requests made over HTTP when using SSE-C.
+            - If you encrypt an object by using server-side encryption with customer-provided encryption keys (SSE-C) when you store the object in Amazon S3, then when you retrieve the metadata from the object, you must use the following headers:

+                  x-amz-server-side-encryption-customer-algorithm
+                  x-amz-server-side-encryption-customer-key
+                  x-amz-server-side-encryption-customer-key-MD5

  SSE-S3: Rotation managed by AWS.  /
  SSE-KMS( AWS Managed): aws/s3 : Mandatory rotation every year.
 You cannot change it /